Formaleuros, Formalbitcoins, and Virtual Monies: Informaticology of money and finance (IoM F)

-The situation is complicated by the fact that in many papers about money bank accounts which can be demanded by their owner at short notice and to an arbitrary degree do not generate interest.
-If a borrower pays interest his debt is not a possession of money for him, though it may be considered money from the perspective of the lender.
-If interest generating liabilities are not counted as money the relation between money and interest is rather weak and the Islamic theory of money can be much closer to its non-Islamic counterparts. \item An amount of money always exists in a current moneyage.
-An amount can be imagined for instance as having been prepared just before performing a transaction (that is preparing the amount as a means of exchange), or as having been observed implicitly and retrospectively for the purpose of taxation assessment.
-It can also be imagined as an amount received after an exchange of goods, commodities or services or of promises to provide these in the future have been delivered to another party.
-A moneyage provides a family of money classes, which we will refer to as the current MC family (CMCF).
-Any amount in terms of a given CMCF is composed of parts each of which belong to the same money class from the CMCF at hand.
+Any amount in terms of a given CMTF is composed of parts each of which belong to the same currency type or informational money type from the CMTF at hand.
 Each part may consist of one or more objects.
-A bank account is often a single object, whereas currency (in the form of coins and banknotes) often appears as a plurality of objects of the same class. \item More often than not, an amount prepared or received cannot be observed directly in the sense that a larger amount is in fact prepared and only by actually performing the exchange the required amount is singled out.
+A bank account is often a single object, whereas a quantity of currency (in the form of coins and banknotes) often appears as a plurality of objects of the same class. \item More often than not, an amount prepared or received cannot be observed directly in the sense that a larger amount is in fact prepared and only by actually performing the exchange the required amount is singled out.
 After an exchange the receiving party may also have an indirect perspective in the sense that it is the increase in value of amounts before and after the transaction that matters.
-Due to the heterogeneity of amounts, caused by the variation of money classes in the CMCF, it becomes imperative to use a money of account in addition to a money of exchange just to calculate the value of amounts. \item Assuming that in all practical cases an moneyage may have a CMCF consisting of at least 10 (and often many more) money classes the money of account functionality becomes necessary, because to determine the value of an amount a computation is needed.
+Due to the heterogeneity of amounts, caused by the variation of currency types in the CMTF, it becomes imperative to use a money of account in addition to a money of exchange just to calculate the value of amounts. \item Assuming that in all practical cases a moneyage may have a CMTF consisting of at least 10 (and often many more) moneyage types the money of account functionality becomes necessary precondition for the money of exchange function because to determine the value of an amount a computation is needed.
 More likely than not, in all but trivial cases that computation cannot be done by head.
-This leads to a slightly more detailed definition of an amount: it consists of a triple of a unit (say Euro), a value say 15.350.21 (the last two digits representing a percentage of a Euro), and an amount in the sense of the above item \ref{Cmcf}. \item In practice both definitions in item \ref{Amount1} and in item \ref{Amount2} are defective.
+This leads to a slightly more detailed definition of an amount: it consists of a triple of a unit (say Euro), a value, say 15.350.21 (the last two digits representing a percentage of a Euro), and an amount in the sense of the above item \ref{Cmcf}. \item In practice both definitions in item \ref{Amount1} and in item \ref{Amount2} are defective.
 Although an amount received seems to be a stock quantity if it is to be found on a bank account it is usually observed via corresponding flow variables.
 That means that by indicating the logging of an incoming transfer and the quantity it carries one observes an amount received.
 Comparing successive values of a single account may be problematic if many transactions with different parties or concerning different exchanges with the same party take place concurrently.
-Thus an amount prepared before transfer, an amount transferred, an amount received and an amount retrospectively observed in the past each have subtly different technical definitions.
+Thus an amount prepared before transfer, an amount transferred, an amount received, and an amount retrospectively observed in the past, each have subtly different technical definitions.
 Most of these notions or mechanisms refer to processes or progressions of processes rather than to static data or static configurations of amounts in the sense of item \ref{Cmcf}. \item From the perspective of formal methods in computer science these differences between distinct shapes of the seemingly obvious notion of an amount are quite significant.
-Each error in a precise formulation of one of these concepts may cause deadlocks or even quantitative mistakes to occur in an automated system that is supposed to support the implementation of exchanges of amounts of money.
+Each error in a precise formulation of one of these concepts may cause deadlocks or even quantitative mistakes to occur in an automated system that is supposed to support the implementation of storage and exchange of amounts of money.

 \end{enumerate}